terno-ai/terno-ai/Readme.md

 1. `docker build -t terno-ai .`
 2. `docker compose up`

+## Frontend
+Run the build_frontend.sh script to build and deploy to django directly

 ## How to develop frontend
 1. Make changes to src files in react frontend
 2. Run `npm run build` to generate assets